...

 2. Clean & Maintain Regularly

-Keeping your spaces clean is also key in preventing mold growth.
+Keeping your spaces clean is also key to preventing mold growth.
 This means regularly dusting surfaces and vacuuming carpets and rugs.

 Check for any signs of water leakage, such as discolored walls or floors; these could indicate potential mold growth.